AdobeDocs/campaign-standard.en/help/sending/using/confirming-the-send.md

 >[!NOTE]
 >
->The Email Feedback service capability is currently available as beta.
+>The Email Feedback service capability is currently available as a beta.

-Once the delivery has started, the messages first show as **[!UICONTROL Processed]** when they are successfully relayed from Campaign to the Enhanced MTA.
-The delivery logs show the **[!UICONTROL Sent]** status for these messages.
+Once the delivery has started, there is no change in the **[!UICONTROL Delivered]** percentage when the message is successfully relayed from Campaign to the Enhanced MTA. <!--The delivery logs show the **[!UICONTROL Taken into account by the service provider]** status for the targeted addresses.-->

 <!--Soft-bouncing messages will show as Failed while they are retried on each additional day of the validity period for the delivery.
 They will stay in the Enhanced MTA retry queue throughout the delivery validity period.??-->

+Soft-bouncing messages do no increment the error counter and they are not added to the quarantined address list.
+They are retried and will stay in the retry queue throughout the delivery [validity period](../../administration/using/configuring-email-channel.md#validity-period-parameters).

+When the message is actually delivered to the targeted profiles, the delivery logs show the **[!UICONTROL Sent]** status for each address that successfully received the message.
+The **[!UICONTROL Delivered]** percentage is then updated.